Showing posts with label Automated Storage Systems. Show all posts

 The Advantages and Disadvantages of Automated Storage and Retrieval Systems

-An organisation must choose what sort of warehouse operation is required to handle products when designing its supply chain and logistics systems.
-The capital needed for the more sophisticated systems can consume much of its financial reserves.
+An organisation must choose what warehouse operation is required to handle products when designing its supply chain and logistics systems.
+The capital needed for the more sophisticated systems can consume much of their financial reserves.
 Considerations as to the type of warehouse materials handling system to use will involve:

 • The size of organisational turnover, sales and profitability and the prospect of these increasing over the foreseeable future, which could be the next ten years.